kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 This period has an increase in release team meetings each week and there is also significantly more work to do to ensure the release notes are in good working order for the release.

-The Release Notes team should use the [template](relnotes-template.md) to organize the raw generated release notes in the Google doc as best as possible and help to guide SIG leads and members in their further editing of the release notes.
-The final edited release notes should follow this template.

 The `release-notes` subcommand of `krel` must continue to be run on the release branch (for `beta` and `rc` releases) in order to pull in any outstanding PRs that are merged between the beginning of code freeze and the release.

 ### GitHub Organization Membership